• Contact Us

 When the police improperly administer field sobriety tests, those tests are not scientifically reliable.
 In some states, unless the tests are properly done, the results are inadmissible.
 Indiana law on this topic is not yet entirely clear.

 The information contained within this website is not legal advice.
-To obtain legal advice you must consult with an attorney at GRINER & COMPANY, ATTORNEYS AT LAW.
-The material in this website is only for information purposes and may not be up-to-date.
+To obtain legal advice you must consult with an attorney at GRINER LAW GROUP.
+The material in this website is only for information purposes and may not be up to date.
 Nothing in this website is intended to create an attorney-client relationship.
-GRINER & COMPANY, ATTORNEYS AT LAW are licensed to practice law only in the State of Indiana.